Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?: Comparing the phase of gravitational waves

 \subsection{A sample of environmental effects}

 Environmental influences can introduce additional terms that modify the frequency evolution of a source of GWs.
 In this work, we consider a \textit{minimal model} for three types of environmental effects that are considered typical in the astrophysical setting of LISA sources, i.e. we only consider a simple phase contribution.
-Richer environmental signatures can also be produced (see, e.g. \citealt{2022zwick} for gas embedded binaries, or \citealt{2019alejandro,2021alejandro} for sources with a peculiar velocity), but are beyond the scope of this work.
-Less typical environmental influences such as dark matter or other baryonic fields have also been explored in the literature \citep[see, e.g.][]{2013kazunari,2022cole,2022baumann}.
+Richer environmental signatures can also be produced (see, e.g. \citealt{2022zwick} {and} \citealt{2022cardoso} for gas{-}embedded binaries, or \citealt{2019alejandro,2021alejandro} for sources with a peculiar velocity), but are beyond the scope of this work. {The influence of additional environments} such as dark matter or other baryonic fields has also been explored in the literature (see, e.g. \citealt{Macedo2013} ; \citealt{2013kazunari}; \citealt{2016cardoso} ; \citealt{2022cole,2022baumann}).

 \textbf{Gas torques} can act on a GW source by transferring energy and angular momentum between the binary and the surrounding gas.
-The presence of gas is likely in the case of supermassive black hole (SMBH) LISA sources, since the galaxy mergers responsible for the binary itself can trigger large inflows of gas towards the central regions \citep[e.g.][]{2015capelo}.
+The presence of gas is likely in the case of supermassive {BH} (SMBH) LISA sources, since the galaxy mergers responsible for the binary itself can trigger large inflows of gas towards the central regions{, because of both tidal torques (due to gravitational forces; see, e.g. \citealt{Barnes_Hernquist_1996,Hopkins_Quataert_2010} ; \citealt{2015capelo}) and hydrodynamical torques (e.g. large-scale ram-pressure shocks; \citealt{Barnes_2002,Capelo_Dotti_2017,Blumenthal_Barnes_2018} )}.
 Furthermore, gas is thought to be one of the key agents that can aid binary hardening below pc scales \citep[see, e.g.][]{2020souzalima}.
 For sources embedded in a circumbinary disc, gas torques are well described as resulting from \textit{viscous} forces \citep[see, e.g.][]{2021doraziodisc}:

 where $\dot{M}$ is the gas accretion rate onto the binary and $A$ is a dimensionless pre-factor that depends on disc properties.
 Following \citet{2021doraziodisc}, we adopt a value of $A = 3$, which is appropriate for binaries with $10^{-2} < q <1$.
 We scale the mass accretion rate with the \citet{1916eddington} limit: